GabeScott/standard-works-vault/General Conference/1996 April - Stand True and Faithful.md

 We have a hymn that I love to hear the youth of the Church sing:

-Shall the youth of Zion falter
+>Shall the youth of Zion falter

-In defending truth and right?
+>In defending truth and right?

-While the enemy assaileth,
+>While the enemy assaileth,

-Shall we shrink or shun the fight?
+>Shall we shrink or shun the fight?

-No!
+>No!
 True to the faith that our parents have cherished,

-True to the truth for which martyrs have perished,
+>True to the truth for which martyrs have perished,

-To God’s command,
+>To God’s command,

-Soul, heart, and hand,
+>Soul, heart, and hand,

-Faithful and true we will ever stand.
+>Faithful and true we will ever stand.

-(“True to the Faith,” Hymns, no. 254)
+>

 I wish to talk with you about being true to the faith, about being true to yourselves and your associates, about being true to your parents and your heritage, about being true to the Church and to our Heavenly Father and His Son, the Lord Jesus Christ.